Become a PartnerBecome a Partner - Get 100% Brokerage Sharing

 Similar to the face value and IPO price, there’s also a major difference between the face value and the current market price of a share.
 As you’ve seen, the face value of shares is fixed and doesn’t change over time, unless the company actively chooses to either increase or decrease it.
 The current market price, on the other hand, is constantly fluctuating based on the demand and supply of the company’s shares in the secondary stock market.

 If you’re an investor evaluating a public issue, you don’t have to give much weightage to the face value in an IPO.
 Instead, the issue price and the premium demanded by the company are what you should look into.
 An IPO with a high issue price and premium is likely to be overvalued and may pose certain risks.
 On the other hand, a correctly valued or an undervalued IPO is likely to be a more favourable investment.
 Speaking of Initial Public Offerings, if you wish to invest in any of them, you would need a trading and demat account. m.Stock offers a unique trading and demat account that allows you to invest in IPOs without paying any brokerage.
-In addition to IPOs, m.Stock also enables you to invest in various other asset classes such as derivatives (F&O), currency, and mutual funds at absolutely zero brokerage for life.
+In addition to IPOs, m.Stock also enables you to invest across equity delivery, mutual funds and IPOs at absolutely zero brokerage.
 So, open an account today!

 You can find the face value of a company’s shares either in its financial statements or in the Red Herring Prospectus filed with SEBI.